-Like any Italian city this one is a very easy one to fall in love with – you can’t beat the Italian food and architecture.
-It’s easy to pack a lot into 36 hours in Milan.
+Like any Italian city, Milan is very easy one to fall in love with – you just can’t beat the Italian food and architecture.

-Four other kiwis made the trip with me having bought Milano Cards online for 13 euros each which promise transport for 48 hours around the city and discounts on major attractions.
+Our group bought Milano Cards online which promise transport for 48 hours around the city and discounts on major attractions.

-It was a bit of a waste of money – the bus ticket (the necessary part) was worth only 8.50 and we couldn’t use the discount at the Duomo as the tickets had to be pre-purchased elsewhere.
+It was a bit of a waste of money – the bus ticket (the necessary part) was worth less than half the ticket price and we couldn’t use the discount at the Duomo as the tickets had to be pre-purchased elsewhere.
 The card went unused for those of us who didn’t visit the A C Milan stadium and I’d not recommend purchasing them without a plan of what you intend to see and do.

 How to spend 36 hours in Milan

-We packed as much sight seeing as we could into our 36 hours in Milan, visiting the Piazza Duomo, the roof of the Duomo Cathedral, Castello Sforzesco, Parco Sempione and Arco della Pace.
+It’s easy to pack a lot into 36 hours in Milan.
+We did as much sight seeing as we could, visiting the Piazza Duomo, the roof of the Duomo Cathedral, Castello Sforzesco, Parco Sempione and Arco della Pace.
 The Italian pizza and wine consumed to sustain us was definitely in order!